In this stage we will leave the town of Póvoa de Varzim to enter a somewhat “different”

 km we follow a dirt track, in the shade of pine trees and some eucalyptus trees, that

 leads us to the village of Fão.
+After passing the football pitch, turn right along Rua

-front of the cemetery, turn left, pass a sculpture of Saint Anthony and follow the
+Santo Antonio da Fonte; once in front of the cemetery, turn left, pass a sculpture of

-pavement of the N-13 road; cross it at a pedestrian crossing and arrive at the church of
+Saint Anthony and follow the pavement of the N-13 road; cross it at a pedestrian crossing

 Km 17,7 ‧ Fão

 We continue along the avenue of the church-sanctuary of Bom Jesus.
-After crossing the
+After crossing the old

-walk over side footbridges, separated from vehicle traffic.
+over side footbridges, separated from vehicle traffic.
+As soon as we cross the bridge we

-As soon as we cross the bridge we turn left onto a no longer used service road.
-We will
+turn left onto a no longer used service road.
+We will soon reach a roundabout, and after

-soon reach a roundabout, and after overcoming it, it is time to cross the avenue and head
+overcoming it, it is time to cross the avenue and head down a cobbled street that leads to

-down a cobbled street that leads to Rua Narciso Ferreira.
-We pass by the cemetery and
+Rua Narciso Ferreira.
+We pass by the cemetery and continue straight on into the centre of

-continue straight on into the centre of the village of Esposende.
+the village of Esposende.

 Conoce los diferentes caminos, los puntos inicio y número de etapas, señalización, tipos de alojamiento, cómo preparar tu mochila y un montón de datos curiosos